 Public Relations in itself creates brand narratives.
 Without a storyline, there is no PR.
 This is why we, as PR experts, create news where there is no news.
 Stories give you something to share, to promote you in your industry.

 PR is done with the aim to get your brand published and noticed by your most valuable audience.
 Without a story to latch onto, there is little brand appeal to keep them interested.

 Storytelling ties into the integrated marketing process, it ensures that the key message keeps its coordination across channels and media platforms.
 This is why PR agents should continuously practice their storytelling abilities, to further the narrative.

 W.R.
 Fisher defines narrative as “a theory of symbolic actions (words and/or deeds) that have sequence and meaning for those who live, create, and interpret them”.
 He adds that humans are storytelling “homo-narrans”.
 This means that we use stories in every situation to communicate.
 Modern philosopher F. Jamison said that narration, in fact, creates reality.
 In addition the storytelling and narration are ideal methods for conveyance of symbols, and therefore meaning.
 This is one of the most important characteristics of an outstanding PR expert.

-Today, public relation experts are the great professional storytellers.
+Today, PR experts are the great professional storytellers.
 They foster the positioning of a person, brand, a product or a service, a large corporation or that of a small business.
-In the emotion-centred world, marketing stories become a greater part of PR strategies.
+In the emotion-centred world, marketing stories become a greater part of public relations campaigns.

-Storytelling is an important asset of PR strategies.
+Storytelling is an important asset of strategic communications.
 It helps your brand to better connect and align with your target audience.
 Effectively, PR creates brand narratives that demand attention from the reader, viewer or listener.

 At the end, it comes down to your brand’s longevity and a chance to outlive your competitors.
 Stories bridge the gap between business facts or pure data and the consumer’s desire for deeper connections.